oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ### 5.1.1 Type Definitions and Entity Definitions

-TOSCA *templates* are defined in TOSCA files and expressed using the TOSCA language.
+TOSCA **templates** are defined in TOSCA files and expressed using statements in the TOSCA language.
 All TOSCA templates are *typed* using TOSCA types that are also defined in TOSCA files and expressed in the TOSCA language.
 Not only do types promote reuse, they also simplify the design of TOSCA templates by allowing relevant TOSCA entities to use and/or modify definitions already specified in the types.

-**Type definitions** consist of pairs keynames and associated values that specify information relevant to the type.
-While all TOSCA types share a number of common keynames, each type definition has its own syntax, semantics, and set of keynames.
+TOSCA **type definitions** consist of pairs of keynames and associated values that specify information relevant to the type.
+While all TOSCA types share a number of common keynames, each type definition has its own set of keynames with their own syntax and semantics.
 TOSCA supports *node types*, *relationship types*, *capability types*, *interface types*, *artifact types*, *policy types*, *group types*, and *data types*.

-Some keynames in TOSCA type definitions are used to specify **entity definitions** that *declare* the presence of other entities in the context of the type.
+Some keynames in TOSCA type definitions are used to specify TOSCA **entity definitions** that *declare* the presence of those entities in the context of the type being defined.
 For example, most TOSCA type definitions include *property definitions* and *attribute definitions*.
 Node types and relationship types also include *interface definitions*, and node types have *requirement definitions* and *capability definitions*.
-Interface types can include *parameter definitions* that specify required inputs and expected outputs for interface operations.
+Interface types can include *parameter definitions* that specify required inputs and expected outputs for interface operations and notifications.

 Just like type definitions, entity definitions consist of pairs of keynames and values.
 Each entity definition has it own syntax,